PREMISE:

 Early in 2003, SS had a 2-episode "Game Show Showdown" w/hosts competing against one another; the first show saw Mark DeCarlo vs. Mark L. Walberg, and the second was between Todd Newton and Kennedy.

-For its 5th and final season, SS added a Tournament of Champions; each day's winner was offered a chance to give back his/her winnings for a spot in the tournament, w/the 32 contestants who chose to do so returning at the end of the season to compete in a series of elimination rounds over six weeks; for these tournament episodes, the game was played for points instead of cash.
+For its 5th and final season, SS added a Tournament of Champions; each day's winner was offered a chance to give back their winnings for a spot in the tournament, w/the 32 contestants who chose to do so returning at the end of the season to compete in a series of elimination rounds over six weeks; for these tournament episodes, the game was played for points instead of cash.
 When only two contestants remained, they faced off in a final game for the $100,000 grand prize, known as "The Six-Figure Showdown" (which also served as the last episode of the series).

 Reruns of SS later aired on both WGN America and GSN.